 – Roy Fielding

 Fielding is clear: "REST is specifically targeted at distributed information systems".
-If you read Fielding’s thesis for yourself, you’ll see it is all about the mechanics of web pages, web browsers and web servers – the infrastructure of the World Wide Web, which is a particular implementation of a distributed information system.
+If you read Fielding’s thesis for yourself, you’ll see it is all about the mechanics of web pages, web browsers, and web servers – the infrastructure of the World Wide Web, which is a particular implementation of a distributed information system.

 REST != web service APIs